-Signs of Benzodiazepine Abuse
+Signs Of Benzodiazepine Abuse

-The prescription status of benzodiazepines can deflect loved ones’ attention from the visible warning signs of abuse.
+The prescription status of Benzodiazepines can deflect loved ones’ attention from the visible warning signs of abuse.
 Benzodiazepine use disorder can escalate into full-blown addiction in just months due to their potency.

-Outward signs of benzodiazepine use might include:
+Outward signs of Benzodiazepine misuse might include:

 - Shallow breath